docksal/docksal/docs/content/tools/xdebug.md

 ### CLI Scripts: Drush {#vscode-drush}

-To debug Drush commands using Xdebug and VSCode add the following to your path mappings under the configuration that begins with `"name": "Listen for XDebug",`
+To debug Drush commands using Xdebug and VSCode, add the following to your path mappings under the configuration that begins with `"name": "Listen for XDebug",`

 **Drush 8.x**